Canadian Pavilion primed to be a big hit again at Printed Electronics USA

 The CPEIA has made great strides to serve its mandate in building a Canadian ecosystem for the Canadian industry since its debut at last year’s conference.

-“Canadian companies are making fantastic progress to develop amazing products and applications at the leading edge of printable, flexible and wearable technology, to create jobs and reaffirm Canada’s reputation for innovation on the global stage,” said Peter Kallai, President and CEO of the CPEIA.
+“Canadian companies are making fantastic progress to develop amazing products and applications at the leading edge of printable, flexible and wearable technology, to create jobs and reaffirm Canada’s reputation for innovation on the global stage,” said Mark Majewski, President and CEO of the CPEIA.
 “We are proud to have so many of our Members representing Canada at Printed Electronics USA and as both exhibitors and speakers.
 Drop by and learn about their latest developments and new product releases.”

 Kallai will be on the ground at Printed Electronics USA, available for media interviews, to broker introductions with CPEIA-Member companies, and to discuss the benefits of being part of the Canadian ecosystem.
 He can be reached through the Team Canada Pavilion.